Cannabis use disorder: Treatment

 Clinicians differentiate between casual users who have difficulty with drug screens, and daily heavy users, to a chronic user who uses multiple times a day.
 In the US, as of 2013, cannabis is the most commonly identified illicit substance used by people admitted to treatment facilities.
 Demand for treatment for cannabis use disorder increased internationally between 1995 and 2002.
 In the United States, the average adult who seeks treatment has consumed cannabis for over 10 years almost daily and has attempted to quit six or more times.

 Treatment options for cannabis dependence are far fewer than for opioid or alcohol dependence.
-Most treatment falls into the categories of psychological or psychotherapeutic, intervention, pharmacological intervention or treatment through peer support and environmental approaches.
+Most treatment falls into the categories of psychological or psychotherapeutic intervention, pharmacological intervention or treatment through peer support and environmental approaches.
 No medications have been found effective for cannabis dependence, but psychotherapeutic models hold promise.
-Screening and brief intervention sessions can be given in a variety of settings, particularly at doctor's offices, which is of importance as most cannabis users seeking help will do so from their general practitioner rather than a drug treatment service agency.
+Screening and brief intervention sessions can be given in a variety of settings, particularly at doctors' offices, which is of importance as most cannabis users seeking help will do so from their general practitioner rather than a drug treatment service agency.

 The most commonly accessed forms of treatment in Australia are 12-step programmes, physicians, rehabilitation programmes, and detox services, with inpatient and outpatient services equally accessed.
 In the EU approximately 20% of all primary admissions and 29% of all new drug clients in 2005, had primary cannabis problems.
 And in all countries that reported data between 1999 and 2005 the number of people seeking treatment for cannabis use increased.